Muirfield/pocketmine-plugins/ItemCasePE/README.md

 Changes
 -------

+* 1.0.5 : BugFix
+  - Fixed a small bug related to new wave mode.
 * 1.0.4 : new wave vs classic
   - Added new wave mode that allows you to place itemcases everywhere.
   - Removed callbacktask deprecation warning